London Recordings: History

 Phase 4 recordings were originally made on then-novel 4-track tape, but the innovation was in the special scoring used to maximize the technology.
 Normally in recording techniques of the mid-60s, in order to get the kind of layered sound realized in Phase 4 recordings, required multiple overdubs over multiple reels of tape, bouncing down and bouncing across to different recorders.
 This increased the level of tape hiss on the final master, something which Phase 4 engineers could not tolerate.
 So they achieved in their scoring techniques what could be recorded in one pass what everybody else was achieving with multiple overdubs.
 Similar scoring techniques were used with sound pioneer Enoch Light and his Project 3 Records label around the same period.

 In the late 1970s, London signed deals with Bomp!
 Records and with Big Sound in Connecticut, U.S. This changed the label in the eyes of many from a backwater into something a little more "edgy" compared to the pedestrian contemporary releases from parent company Decca.
 The label was staffed by Graham Baker, Keith Gooden, Mike Horsham and Liz Roff at that time.
 Decca's Geoff Milne was in overall control.

-The president of London Records in the 1970s was D. H. Tollerbond.
+The president of London Records in the 1970s was D. H. Toller-Bond (1903-1994).

 After British Decca was acquired by PolyGram in 1980, London followed a more independent course with subsidiary labels such as Slash, Pete Tong's Essential Records and FFRR (London's dance music label, named after part of London's logo design).

 In the 1990s, London signed Madchester indie band The High and ended up being fined £50,000 by the BPI in 1991, for suspected chart hyping in the UK Singles chart in regards to this band, with the suspicion that their chart position may have been bought by the record company and not due to fans purchasing their record, "More".

 MCA, the owner of American Decca, merged with PolyGram in 1999, which formed Universal Music; however, by this time, London Records had become a semi-independent label within the PolyGram group operated by Roger Ames.
 In the 1990s, Tracy Bennet became President and Colin Bell, Managing Director.
 When Ames moved to the Warner Music Group, he took the label with him, and so almost all of London's recent back catalogue was acquired by Warner, which also acquired the London name and trademark from Decca (which still owns most of the pre-1980 back catalogue).
 The name is still used, mainly for UK-based artists, and for ex-Factory Records artists.
 Notable artists released by that incarnation of London, called London Records 90, include New Order (initially on their own CentreDate Co.
 Ltd label), Happy Mondays, A, and Shakespears Sister.